teddante/Fit-File-to-Calories-Burnt/README.md

 ## Usage

-Run the script with:
+Run the main script with:
   python file_to_calories.py

+You can also use:
+  python cardio_calculator.py

 ## Configuration

-The following configurable values are available:
+The following configurable values are available via config.json:

-- `WEIGHT_KG`: User's weight in kilograms
+- `weight_kg`: User's weight in kilograms
-- `AGE_YEARS`: User's age in years
+- `age_years`: User's age in years

-These values can be modified via config.json.
+- `gender`: User's gender ('male' or 'female')

+Adjust these values as needed.